syoung212/matmul-project/README.md

 ### Setting up your virtual machine

 We are going to install several packages to support this code.
-You should use the `e2-micro` instance type that we considered in the GCP walkthrough on 9/17 (with Debian Buster as the recommended operating system).
+For development, I recommend the `e2-micro` instance type that we considered in the GCP walkthrough on 9/10 (with Debian Bookwork as the recommended operating system).
+For timing, we will use the `e2-highcpu-2` configuration, but you do not need to use this for regular development.

 With this setup, you will *need* the following packages:

 - `build-essential`: GCC, Make, and various other basic tools for working with compiled codes.